Mausoleum of Augustus: Restoration

 In January 2017, Italian authorities announced a €6 million grant from Telecom Italia for a comprehensive restoration of the Mausoleum of Augustus, allowing it to open to the public for the first time since the 1970s.
-The Mausoleum would be fully restored and incorporate a multi-media exhibition to project images of modern and ancient Rome onto the interior walls of the structure.
-Although it was announced in 2017 that the full restoration would be completed by April 2019, the Mausoleum was still not open to the public at the end of 2019.
+The Mausoleum was slated for a full restoration incorporating a multimedia exhibition of modern and ancient Rome projected on the interior walls of the structure to be completed by April 2019.
+The schedule was not met, shifting the deadline to early 2021.
+The costs expanded to €11 million, although this was partially offset by additional grants from Telecom Italia's successor Gruppo TIM.